 Abilities of the Chaos Cult Kill Team

 Mutation lets your operatives mutate under specific conditions.
 Each time it happens, it follows a pattern, so that Devotee operatives turn into Mutants, and Mutants turn into Torments.
 Alternatively, you can use the mutation to just regain D3+1 lost wounds.
-The operative doesn’t change into a different operative in regards to its Battle Honours, name and other stuff from campaign play, but simply starts using a different miniature and datasheet (with the full Wounds characteristic of the new datasheet), and becomes its original Devotee version again when the game ends.
+The operative doesn’t change into a different operative in regards to its Battle Honours, name and other stuff from campaign play, but simply starts using a different miniature and datasheet (as of the Q4 2023 Balance Dataslate, it retains the Wound it had left on its old datasheet but regains D3+1 lost wounds when it turns into a Mutant and D3+3 lost wounds when it turns into a Torment, but can’t regain wounds above the new datasheet’s maximum wounds, of course), and becomes its original Devotee version again when the game ends.

 Once in each Turning Point in the Strategy Phase, you can mutate friendly operatives equal to the Turning Point number (so 1 in Turning Point 1, 2 in Turning Point 2, and so on).
-You can also mutate one Devotee when it ends a combat where it inflicted damage but wasn’t itself incapacitated, and finally, you can mutate via the Cult Demagogue’s Accursed Benediction Unique Action (see below).
+You can also mutate one Devotee when it ends a combat where it incapacitated an enemy operative (as of the Q4 2023 Balance Dataslate) but wasn’t itself incapacitated, and finally, you can mutate via the Cult Demagogue’s Accursed Benediction Unique Action (see below).

 You can have 5 Mutants and 3 Torment operatives in total in a game, which is fine since that’s what you get in their model pack.
 This means at least some of your mutations are expendable, since 14 is the number of times you get to mutate anything if your Cult Demagogue is alive for the entire game and can use her Accursed Benediction Unique Action in each Turning Point (see below), 4 from the Demagogue+1 in Turning Point 1, 2 in Turning Point 2, 3 in Turning Point 3 and 4 in Turning Point 4.